MilesBellum/BlockchainExampleWithKotlin/README.md

-# Android Blockchain Example
+# Android Blockchain Example with Kotlin
-This mobile app is an example to learn how Blockchain works as an Android app using Java.
+This mobile app is an example to learn how Blockchain works as an Android app using Kotlin.

 Getting started